Pure Krav Maga Curriculum consists of selected techniques and drills that altogether give its students intensive training to master self defense.

 It appears like they had always saved something for years to come, and when the years came Imrich was losing his judgment and Eli was worried about some of his own students wanted to get advanced but did not really attend his seminars that were designed to bring them to a higher level.
 Instead they went behind his back and tried to persuade Immi that they need promotion.

 The culture of loyalty in the history of Martial Arts has set up the foundations for secrecy and protection to unique ideas.
 In the old days training system’s invention, would not have modern copyrights and would be stolen and used by others for profit.
+It is funny but they don't have them now either.
+The nature of this business and the complexity of the material make it such.

 In order to ensure that a Master of a Fighting System will have a life time occupation, the only way was to teach slowly and ensure that the unconditional loyalty of the students are acquired prior to that.